Martin Luther King Jr. at a press conference in 1964. Source: Wikipedia

 King answered "OK" and that he would wait outside on the balcony before the room's entrance door.
 At one point, he bent over the balcony railing, asking musician Ben Branch to make sure his favorite song "Precious Lord, Take My Hand" would be played later that day.

 The tragic events of the day unfolded.
 Dr. King was shot and pronounced dead an hour later.

 In retrospect, it sounds as if, had that Aramis cologne not been used, and "in the way" of the flow of the day, things might have taken a different turn.
 But the fact is that in the lapse of time which preceded the assassination of Martin Luther King Jr., both he and Abernathy were simply occupied with daily grooming and chatting about soul food - could a young woman of 31 cook soul food? - being a subject up for debate, and for King, smoking what would turn out to be his last cigarette.

 Dr. King for a short yet sufficient amount of time came to stand alone on the entryway balcony as a clearly delineated and relatively immobile target.

 Reports say that after he had fallen, his hand still held a crushed Salem Menthol cigarette, which he had gone outside to smoke while waiting for Abernathy.

 Witnesses point in the direction of where the shots originated while Dr. King lies slain on the floor of the Lorraine Motel balcony on April 4, 1968

 Those were the smells that surrounded Dr. Martin Luther King Jr. on the day of his death.
-It is a tragedy that a perfume, so pleasant, so attractive, shared by two friends, facilitated a killer's murder of one man, if not of two.
+It is a tragedy that a perfume, so pleasant, so attractive, shared by two friends, facilitated in unseen ways a killer's murder of one man, if not of two.
 It was a fatal coincidence.
 The murder itself was not.